edgarlei/ceuy3013-project-el2873/README.md

 ## How to use the program

+The program consists of three major functions: Setup, Program Proper, and Predictions.
+Below is a more in-depth walkthrough of what each function does.

+### Setup

 Before any calculations or analysis can be done, the data files need to be manipulated.
 Given the sheer size of each file, it would be unwieldy and inefficient to use them at face value.
 From a statistical analysis standpoint, having so much data could lead to overfitting, which in turn could make the regression models too specific to be very useful.

 First, each data file is run through the data reduction function.
 Before a sample is taken, outliers and data columns deemed unnecessary for this program are removed.
 The function takes a 20% sample, which is big enough to still be statistically significant but small enough to still be efficient and applicable.
 Once a sample is taken, it is checked to see if it still statistically resembles the entire dataset closely enough; if not, samples are continuously checked until one meets the aforementioned requirements.